 IF YOU WISH TO APPEAL THE ASSESSMENT ON YOUR PROPERTY:

-Upon reciept of the objection, the Assessor will review the submitted information and schedule a conference to discuss the matter with the property tax payer, and if warranted, will also conduct a review of the property at issue.
+Upon receipt of the objection, the Assessor will review the submitted information and schedule a conference to discuss the matter with the property taxpayer, and if warranted, will also conduct a review of the property at issue.
 The Assessor will provide a written response to the objection.

 Within thirty (30) days of the Assessor's response, the property taxpayer may appeal to the Anderson County Board of Assessment Appeals ("Board") by providing written notice to the Assessor.

 Within thirty (30) days of the receipt of the decision of the board, the property taxpayer may appeal such decision by requesting a contested case hearing before the South Carolina Administrative Law Judge Division.